Vikas-reddy-p/Angular-test-answer/README.md

 # Shopbridge

-**Shop Bridge** is a web application that helps track the different items for sale.
-It is an inventory management system which keeps records of the items with their name, description, price and an attached image of the same.
+**Shop Bridge** is a e-commerce application that helps track the different items for sale.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.